• Skip to primary navigation

 There are some myths about phobias that can pose obstacles to treatment.
 Here are just a couple:

-• People who struggle with phobias are crazy: The stigma that presides over mental health in society is dangerous, and this applies to the urge to conclude that a person can be qualified as crazy.
-To a degree, everyone is affected by their mental health at some point in their lives, and ultimately it’s no different than coming down with a virus that makes you physically ill.
+• People who struggle with phobias are crazy.
+The stigma that presides over mental health in society is dangerous, and this applies to the urge to conclude that a person can be qualified as crazy.
+To a degree, everyone is affected by their mental health at some point in their lives, and ultimately, it’s no different than coming down with a virus that makes you physically ill.

-Our Phobias Survey Results
+Our Phobias Survey Results — The Most Common Fears

 When Should You Seek Treatment?

-When phobias are mild, they don’t affect your life to the same degree as more severe phobias do.
+When phobias are mild, they don’t affect your life to the same degree more severe phobias do.
 If you’re irrationally afraid of snakes, for example, maybe you’ll skip a trip to the zoo with friends.
 If you have a phobia of elevators, you’ll take the stairs whenever possible.
-These are inconveniences, but ultimately, they don’t affect your ability to lead a healthy, functional life.
+These are inconveniences, but ultimately they don’t affect your ability to lead a healthy, functional life.

 About Chris Foy